Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Real Data Analysis

-Following our simulation studies, we applied our proposed MAKEUP method MU along with IW, IW$_{\rm aLasso}$, IM, IM$_{\rm aLasso}$, TransGLM, and TransGLM$_{\rm iw}$ to construct the genetic risk model for T2D.
+Following our simulation studies, we applied AIMS together with several representative baselines to construct the T2D risk model for the minority target subgroup, including IW, IM, IM$_{\rm XGB}$, CORAL, adapted TransFusion, and the phenotyping-based benchmark IM$_{\rm PheNorm}$.
+Here IM$_{\rm XGB}$ uses XGBoost-generated pseudo-outcomes in the imputation step, CORAL aligns labeled source and target covariates before sparse logistic regression, and TransFusion is adapted from \citet{he2024transfusion}.
 Additionally, we incorporated two unsupervised phenotyping algorithms, PheNorm \citep{yu2018enabling} and MAP \citep{liao2019high}, for comparison.
-PheNorm first uses a regularized denoising regression to condense EHR features into low-dimensional risk scores and then performs clustering on them to derive the phenotype.
-MAP ensembles Gaussian and Poisson mixture models on the main surrogates of the target disease for phenotyping.
-We implemented these algorithms with the EHR features $\W$ on the unlabeled minority data and used their imputed phenotypes as the outcome to regress against $\X$.
+We implemented these two algorithms with the EHR features $\W$ on the unlabeled target-minority covariates and used their imputed phenotypes as outcomes to regress against $\X$.
 This strategy is similar to the IM approach, and we denote the two benchmarks as IM$_{\rm PheNorm}$ and IM$_{\rm MAP}$.
+Full results for additional benchmark variants, including adaptive-Lasso versions, RF-based imputation, TransGLM variants, and IM$_{\rm MAP}$, are reported in Supplementary Table \ref{tab:eval:beta:full}.

 We evaluated the performance of these methods on the validation set $\Vsc$, with results presented in Table \ref{tab:eval:beta}.
-Among all the methods tested, MU demonstrated the best performance across all three evaluation metrics.
-Specifically, it significantly outperformed methods that rely solely on a single nuisance model, achieving approximately $30\%$ higher BSS compared to IM$_{\rm aLasso}$ and much higher GOF than IW$_{\rm aLasso}$.
-Furthermore, MU showed a moderate improvement over TransGLM and TransGLM$_{\rm iw}$, with an approximately $25\%$ higher AUC.
-While the unsupervised algorithms PheNorm and MAP performed well in terms of AUC, they exhibited much lower BSS and GOF values compared to MU.
+AIMS achieved the best performance across all three evaluation metrics among the representative baselines.
+In particular, it substantially improved calibration-oriented performance relative to IM, increasing BSS from $0.23$ to $0.36$ and GOF from $-0.02$ to $0.16$, while also attaining the highest AUC of $0.89$.
+Among the representative baselines, IM$_{\rm PheNorm}$, IM, IM$_{\rm XGB}$, and TransFusion achieved relatively strong discrimination, but each yielded clearly worse BSS and GOF than AIMS.
+The full supplementary comparison in Table \ref{tab:eval:beta:full} leads to the same overall conclusion.